WHO warns of viral hepatitis infection that claims 3,500 lives every day - ExBulletin

 The revised estimates are derived from enhanced data from national prevalence surveys.
 They also show that preventive measures such as vaccination and safe injections, as well as expanded hepatitis C treatment, are contributing to reducing incidence.

 Across all regions, only 13% had been diagnosed with chronic hepatitis B infection at the end of 2022, and about 3% (7 million people) were receiving antiviral therapy.
-Regarding hepatitis C, 36% were diagnosed and 20% (12.5 people) were receiving antiviral therapy. million people) were receiving curative treatment.
+Regarding hepatitis C, 36% were diagnosed and 20 were receiving antiviral therapy. percent (12.5 million) were receiving curative treatment.

-These results fall well short of the global goal of treating 80% of people with chronic hepatitis B and C by 2030.
+These results fall far short of the global goal of treating 80 percent of people with chronic hepatitis B and C by 2030.
 However, it shows small but consistent improvements in diagnostic and treatment coverage since the last reported estimates in 2019.
-Hepatitis B diagnosis increased from 10% to 13% and treatment increased from 2% to 3%, and hepatitis C diagnosis increased from 21% to 36% and treatment increased from 13% to 20%.
+Specifically, hepatitis B diagnosis increased from 10% to 13% and treatment increased from 2% to 3%; hepatitis C diagnosis increased from 21% to 36% and treatment increased from 13% to 20%. increased.

 The burden of viral hepatitis varies by region.
-The WHO Africa Region is responsible for 63% of new hepatitis B infections, but despite this burden, only 18% of newborns in the region receive hepatitis B vaccination at birth.
-In the Western Pacific region, which accounts for 47% of deaths from hepatitis B, treatment coverage for people diagnosed with hepatitis B is just 23%, too low to reduce mortality rates.
+The WHO Africa Region is responsible for 63 per cent of new hepatitis B infections, but despite this burden, only 18 per cent of newborns in the region receive hepatitis B vaccination at birth.
+In the Western Pacific region, which accounts for 47% of hepatitis B deaths, treatment coverage for people diagnosed with hepatitis B is only 23%, too low to reduce mortality.

 Bangladesh, China, Ethiopia, India, Indonesia, Nigeria, Pakistan, the Philippines, Russian Federation, and Vietnam collectively bear almost two-thirds of the global burden of hepatitis B and C. Achieving universal access to prevention, diagnosis and treatment By 2025, in parallel with strengthening efforts in the African region, to get the global response back on track to achieve the Sustainable Development Goals.
 Achieving the goals in these 10 countries is essential.